lsquaredleland/White-House-Budget-Donut-Visualisation/README.md

 ###Todo:
 * Find a better way to unite the budget and refData array, and how they access it each other, etc
 * Optimisation in terms of smoothness ->  currrently lags to an extent
-* use canvas instead?
+* use canvas instead of svg entirely?
-* Make comparison circles canvas based rather than svg -> animation drops framerate...
+* Move canvas comparison circles to the front rather than the rear...How to impliment??
+* Too much canvas?
+Doesn't exactly look great when zoomed upon....Is that a concern or does it not matter?
+* Have a button to toggle show all (even agencies with 0 overall spending)

 ###Curiosities